 (Note: This is a step-by-step tutorial with pictures.
 For more specific instructions, along with ingredient amounts, see the recipe card at the bottom of the post.)

-Not necessarily, but you will have to purchase oat flour.
+It’s possible to make the bread without a blender, but you’ll have to buy some oat flour.
 First whisk together the dry ingredients in a large bowl – oat flour, baking powder, baking soda, and salt.
 In a separate bowl whisk together the liquid ingredients – yogurt, eggs, milk, and honey.

 Add the liquid ingredients to the dry, mixing well.
 Stir in the remaining 1 cup oats and pour into a greased loaf pan.
 Bake as directed.

-If oat flour bread is undercooked, it will be doughy and break apart upon slicing.
-Oatmeal bread contains a lot of moisture, so you need to make sure it has plenty of time for the liquid to be absorbed in the oats, even if the crust appears done.
+If the bread is undercooked, it will be doughy and break apart upon slicing.
+This recipe contains a lot of moisture, so you need to make sure it has plenty of time for the liquid to be absorbed in the oats, even if the crust appears done.

 For best results insert an instant read thermometer in the bread and make sure the temperature is 200ºF.
 If you don’t have a thermometer, use a long wooden skewer, making sure it comes out without wet dough.